thirtybees/docs/thirtybees/merchants-guide/paypal.md

 - From left side menu, under Sandbox, click “Accounts” and see your records (accounts) listed.
 - Click on the email address you want to view information for and it will open two links: “Profile” and “Notifications”.
 - **“Profile” opens a window of Account Details with Tabs for Profile, API Credentials, Funding and Settings.
 Click each to view and make sure the information is correct.**
-- Copy all that info down and save it in your password vault in case you can’t find it again!
+- Copy all that info down and save it in your password vault in case you can not find it again!

-<div class="alert alert-warning">Note: for the “API Credentials” tab I saw “Classic TEST API Credentials”.
-I copied and saved them, as well.</div>
+<div class="alert alert-warning">Note: for the “API Credentials” tab called **Classic TEST API Credentials**.
+Copy and saved them.</div>

 {% include custom/pdf-catalog.html %}